 Many photographers have been discovered as a result of the Rencontres; a sure sign of the festival’s importance as a springboard for photographic and contemporary creative talent.

-For its depth and reach the programme draws on the points of view of numerous specialists – around twenty each year – from different fields.
+For its depth and reach the program draws on the points of view of numerous specialists – around twenty each year – from different fields.
 Sometimes part of the programming is entrusted to an artist, examples including Martin Parr in 2004, Raymond Depardon in 2006, Arles-born couturier Christian Lacroix in 2008 and Nan Goldin in 2009.